 Are You Like Most Organizations?

 To generate sales leads you do the typical SEO/SEM, maybe a little PR and email marketing, some social media, and throw in a touch of advertising and perhaps even a few events.
 You know, the standard stuff.
-But there’s one tactic in particular whose effectiveness can significantly impact the performance of these tactics – content marketing.
+But there’s one tactic in particular whose effectiveness can significantly impact the performance of these other tactics – content marketing.
 Content marketing sits at the center of the marketing function and is currently employed by close to 90% of all B2B organizations (Source: 2016 B2B Content Marketing Trends – North America: Content Marketing Institute/Marketing Profs) and almost 80% of B2C organizations.

 Now to ensure that we’re all clear about what I’m talking about when I refer to content marketing – the Content Marketing Institute defines content marketing as “… a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience – and, ultimately, to drive profitable customer action.”
 If you’re good at this, then you are more likely to do well with SEO, SEM, PR, brand building, advertising, social media, web visitor to lead conversion rate, and lead generation in general.